BunyMan/BunyMan/README.md

 👋 Hi, I’m @BunyMan.
 I'm a Junior Software Developer at [BERD®](https://www.berd.eu/home/) and a student at 42 Lisboa,
 👀 I'm interested in AI (although I still haven't coded anything in that regard) and cyber security
-🌱 Currently learning C, JavaScript, TypeScript and will start C++ and React soon.
+🌱 Currently learning C, JavaScript, TypeScript, SQL ORM and will start C++ and React soon.
 Python🐍 is my jam
 💞️ Looking to collaborate on anything really, as long as it is code related I'm in and willing to help
 📫 You can send me an email @ jpbuny@gmail.com and I'll answer as soon as I see it!